nalej/docs/onpremise/installation.md

 ### Install certificate manager

-The process is the same as in the Management Cluster.
-The only change needed is to use the Application Cluster Kubeconfig file instead of the Management Cluster Kubeconfig file when creating the namespace and applying the manifest.
+The process is the same as in the management cluster.
+The only change needed is to use the application cluster `kubeconfig.yaml` file when creating the namespace and applying the manifest.

 ### Create Certificate Issuers

-The process is the same as in the Management Cluster.
-The only change needed is to use the Application Cluster Kubeconfig file instead of the Management Cluster Kubeconfig file when creating the secret and the ClusterIssuer.
+The process is the same as in the management cluster.
+The only change needed is to use the application cluster `kubeconfig.yaml` file when creating the secret and the ClusterIssuer.

 ### Install Application Cluster